KTH/kurs-pm-api/README.md

 Node.js based projects, there exists two template projects to use as a foundation.

 The two projects are [node-web][web], a web server with express, and [node-api][api], a RESTful API.
-Both of them use OpenID Connect and/or CAS as a mechanism for authorisation and authentication.
+The node-web project use OpenID Connect and/or CAS as a mechanism for authorisation and authentication.

 #### Where can I find the template projects?

 - [https://github.com/KTH/node-api.git][api]
 - [https://github.com/KTH/node-web.git][web]

-It's important that we try to make changes that affect the template projects in the template projects themselves.
+It's important that we try to make changes that affect the template projects in the template projects themselves to make sure that all other projects based on the templates get the good stuff.

 #### How do I use this template project for a project of my own?